GustavoVenturelli/gus/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a Postdoctoral Fellow at Central European University's [OSUN Forum on Democracy and Development](https://opensocietyuniversitynetwork.org/research/projects/osun-forum/) project at the Populism, Ideology, and Discourse in the Global South Hub.
+I am an incoming Postdoctoral Fellow at Central European University's [OSUN Forum on Democracy and Development](https://opensocietyuniversitynetwork.org/research/projects/osun-forum/) project at the Populism, Ideology, and Discourse in the Global South Hub.
 Before joining CEU, I was a Visiting Assistant Professor of Political Science at [Skidmore College](https://www.skidmore.edu/political_science/index.php).
 Previously, I received my PhD from the [University of São Paulo](https://dcp.fflch.usp.br) and taught at Yeshiva University in NYC.

 My research focuses on populism and democratic backsliding in Latin America.
 I address the causes, nature, and consequences of populism by focusing on public opinion surveys, political speeches, election manifestos, social media, and levels of democracy.
 I rely on text as data analysis and causal inference applications to investigate these topics.
 Beyond my immediate interests, I am also engaged in research collaborations on polarization, elections, political parties, and legislative studies.